sf-wdi-22-23/modules-23/w01-controlling-the-dom/d4-homework/README.md

 - Modern: brings javascript DOM manipulation into the 21st century.
 - Popular: 26.95% of all sites use jQuery! (see Builtwith.com).

 But some would argue, [you might not need jQuery](http://youmightnotneedjquery.com/)!
 It can be overkill, depending on what you're doing!
+(Optional reading)

 #### How to get jQuery
 You can only use jQuery if it's included in your page.